JB395/Bits-to-Target-and-Difficulty/README.md

 Verify a signed message.
 Returns true or false.

 ```
-verifymessage "Qg3WDvb1Ey2oqAW2EpM5evdv3Ufnvre3n" "IJTWLjS9oma8M+EsXVnESR12jONwjMky4YimE0cQnvtAcQyim3lJPQ58Q6IADifR3I10LyMctNAe+2Kc274AqLu=" "message"
+verifymessage "Qg3WDvb1Ey2oqAW2EpM5evdv3Ufnvre3n" "IJTWLjS9oma8M+EsXVnESR12jONwjMky4YimE0cQnvtAcQyim3lJPQ58Q6IADifR3I10LyMctNAe+2Kc274AqLu=" "hello world"

 true
 ```

-See signmessage for creating a message signature.
+See `signmessage` for creating a message signature.

 ### verifytxoutproof "proof"

-Verifies that a proof points to a transaction in a block, returning the transaction it commits to and throwing an RPC error if the block is not in our best chain
+Verifies that a proof points to a transaction in a block, returning the transaction it commits to and throwing an RPC error if the block is not in the best chain

 Arguments:
 1. "proof"    (string, required) The hex-encoded proof generated by gettxoutproof

 Result:
-["txid"]      (array, strings) The txid(s) which the proof commits to, or empty array if the proof is invalid
+["txid"]      (array, strings) The txid(s) which the proof commits to, or empty array if the proof is invalid.

+EXAMPLE

 ### waitforblock <blockhash> (timeout)

 Hidden command.
 Used to monitor when blockchain reloading has reached a given block.
-For command line interfaces to qtumd, the command returns after the given block is loaded.
+For command line interfaces like qtumd, the command returns after the given block is loaded.
 This example waits for Mainnet block 150,000:

 ```
 qtum-cli waitforblock ae4699ac0a8f4d1170767167fd3b0639312850ce33dcb55a0afd0f5c1a88406f